smarie/python-yamlable/docs/index.md

 [![Build Status](https://travis-ci.org/smarie/python-yamlable.svg?branch=master)](https://travis-ci.org/smarie/python-yamlable) [![Tests Status](https://smarie.github.io/python-yamlable/junit/junit-badge.svg?dummy=8484744)](https://smarie.github.io/python-yamlable/junit/report.html) [![codecov](https://codecov.io/gh/smarie/python-yamlable/branch/master/graph/badge.svg)](https://codecov.io/gh/smarie/python-yamlable) [![Documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://smarie.github.io/python-yamlable/) [![PyPI](https://img.shields.io/badge/PyPI-yamlable-blue.svg)](https://pypi.python.org/pypi/yamlable/)

 PyYaml is a great library.
 However it is a bit hard for anyone to add the yaml capability to their classes.
 Its `YamlObject` helper class is a first step but it has two drawbacks:

  * one has to master PyYaml Loader/Dumper internal features to understand what they are doing
  * there is a mandatory metaclass, which can prevent wide adoption (multiple inheritance with metaclasses...)

-`yamlable` provides a very easy way for you to leverage PyYaml without suffering the complexity: simply inherit from `YamlAble`, decorate with `@yaml_info`, implement the abstract methods to write to / load from a dictionary, and you're set!
+`yamlable` provides a very easy way for you to leverage PyYaml without seeing the complexity: simply inherit from `YamlAble`, decorate with `@yaml_info`, implement the abstract methods to write to / load from a dictionary, and you're set!

-In addition `yamlable` provides
- * a way to creade Yaml codecs for several object types at the same time (`YamlCodec`).
+In addition `yamlable` provides a way to creade Yaml codecs for several object types at the same time (`YamlCodec`) (see Usage page)
- * an alternative to `YamlAble` that relies strictly on `YamlObject`: `YamlObject2`

 ## Installing